The Kansai International Airport was built on a man-made 4 km by 2.5 km island in the Osaka Bay.

 There are several companies offering shuttle bus service (called confusingly Airport Limousines) to Osaka.

 There is a ferry service between Kansai and Kobe airport with a journey time of just a half hour and a direct shuttle between Kansai and Osaka Airport (up to 70 min journey time).

 All prices quoted here were found in August 2017

-Most flights from Kansai International Airport are to Tokyo and to Singapore but there are many more flights to other destinations as well, most of them by All Nippon Airways.
-Every day there are flights to 21 destinations from Kansai International Airport.
+Most flights from Kansai International Airport are to Tokyo and to Hong Kong but there are many more flights to other destinations as well, most of them by All Nippon Airways.
+Every day there are flights to 20 destinations from Kansai International Airport.
 Here are the most popular destinations: